YunzhengWang/multiphysics_GCA/README.md

 It combines laser heating, GCA, effective medium theory and Fresnel equations Sample structure: 50nm SiN + 30nm GST
 This code is programmed by MATLAB, please use MATLAB to run it.

+Movie2: a movie file to show the entire crystallization process of a Ge2Sb2Te5 sample irradiated by a 300 ns and 5 mW laser pulse.